 Narcan, one of the brand names for the generic drug Naloxone, is a life-saving drug, but it’s one that too many people don’t know enough about.
-Unlike many of the drugs we talk about here at the Florida House Experience, our concern with Narcan is that more people should have access to it, not less.
+Unlike many of the drugs we talk about here at FHE Health, our concern with Narcan is that more people should have access to it, not less.

 What Is Narcan?

 Narcan is one of a few brand names for a drug known as Naloxone (Evzio is another brand name version of the drug), which is used by first responders to reverse the effects of an overdose to any drug in the opiate family, natural or synthetic.

 These drugs include:

 - Analgesic pain relievers like OxyContin, Percocet and Vicodin